A Basic for Preparations

 Revenue is measured at the fair value of the consideration received or receivable.
 Revenue is recognised to the extent that it is probable that the economic benefits will flow to the company and the revenue can be reliably measured regardless of when the payment is being made.
 The company bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.

-However, there has been no revenue recognised in FY-2023-24.
+However, there has been no revenue recognised in FY-2024-25

 Sale of Goods

 Sales are recognised when substantial risk and rewards of ownership are transferred to customer as per the terms of the contract, there is no continuing managerial involvement with the goods.
-The Company retains no effective control of the goods transferred to a degree usually associated with ownership and no significant uncertainty exists regarding the amount of the consideration that will be derived from the sale of goods, in case of domestic customer, sales take place when goods are dispatched or delivery is handed over to transporter, in case of export customers, sales takes place when goodsare shipped on board based on bill of lading.
+The Company retains no effective control of the goods transferred to a degree usually associated with ownership and no significant uncertainty exists regarding the amount of the consideration that will be derived from the sale of goods, incase of domestic customer, sales take place when goods are dispatched or delivery is handed over to transporter, in case of export customers, sales takes place when goods are shipped on board based on bill of lading.

-Interest Income
+Interest income

 Interest Income from a financial asset is recognised when it is probable that the economic benefit will flow to the Company and the amount of income can be reliably measured.
-Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initial recognition.
+Interest income is accrued on a time basis, by reference to the principal outstanding and at the effective interest rate applicable, which is the rate that exactly discounts estimated future cash receipts through the expected life of the financial asset to that asset's net carrying amount on initiaI recognition.

-5 Property, Plant &equipmentand Intangible Assets
+5 Property, Plant& equipment and Intangible Assets

 Property, plant and equipment are stated at cost, less accumulated depreciation /amortization and impairment, if any.
 Costs directly attributable to acquisition are capitalized until the property, plant and equipment are ready for use, as intended by management.
 If significant parts of an item of Property, Plant & equipment have different useful lives, then they are accounted for as separate items (major components) of Property, Plant & equipment.